-Episode 14 was all about the top 5 Myths About Meditation, this podcast episode is all about the 5 most interesting facts about meditation and why vedic meditation is the #1 best kept secret for managing your stress.
+Episode 14 was all about the top 5 Myths About Meditation.
+This podcast episode is all about the 5 most interesting facts about why mantra-style meditation (AKA Vedic meditation) is the #1 best kept secret for managing your stress.

 I do this because I know the benefits that Meditation provides to creating a Super-Mind, one that is needed by today’s clinician.
 And I faced those benefits as a busy nurse myself.